-accounting authorization type
+accounting

-A category, identified by a numeric code, of authorities granted to an individual by an agency head to perform certain accounting functions.

-accounts payable Balances owed to others for goods, supplies and services received by the State.
-The processes related to the discharge of balances owed. accounts receivable Balances owed by others to the State. accrual basis The basis of accounting under which revenues are realized when earned and expenses when incurred. accrued expenses Expenses incurred and recognized during the current accounting period but not paid until a subsequent period. accrued liabilities Liabilities incurred but not paid as of the date of measurement. accrued revenue Revenue earned during the accounting period but not received until a subsequent period. accumulated sick leave An employee's accumulated unused sick leave hours at the time of separation from State employment.
-The sick leave hours must be available for use at the time of separation from State employment.
+A category, identified by a numeric code, of authorities granted authorization type to an individual by an agency head to perform certain accounting functions. accounts payable Balances owed to others for goods, supplies and services received by the State.
+The processes related to the discharge of balances owed. accounts receivable Balances owed by others to the State. accrual basis The basis of accounting under which revenues are realized when earned and expenses when incurred. accrued expenses Expenses incurred and recognized during the current accounting period but not paid until a subsequent period. accrued liabilities Liabilities incurred but not paid as of the date of measurement. accrued revenue Revenue earned during the accounting period but not received until a subsequent period. accumulated sick leave An employee's accumulated unused sick leave hours at the time of termination from State service.
+The sick leave hours must be available for use at the time of termination from State service.
 ACH Automated Clearing House; an electronic network for financial transactions. acquisition The act of obtaining goods or services.
 Frequently, this term is used in connection with acquiring a long-lived resource by purchase, trade-in, capital lease, donation or escheat. acquisition method The manner in which a capital asset is acquired.
-Typical examples donations, purchases, leases, trade-ins, transfers, internal development, construction, etc.
+Typical examples donations, purchases, leases, trade-ins, transfers, internal development, construction, etc. ACR Alternate contribution rate.
+A contribution rate determining the amount of contribution an employer must make with respect to a contracted or reemployed retiree filling a specified position.
+Annually, this rate is determined actuarially by the ASRS; it may not, however, be less than 2% of the subject amount. activate / activation To order / the act of ordering a guardsman or reservist into active status under the provisions of Title 10 or Title 32 of the United States Code or to mobilize a guardsman into active status under the provisions of ARS §§ 26-172 or 26-175.
+Under the authority of the Stafford Act and as part of the activity